Watershed Physical Description

 Back to the top

 Frequency storms are commonly used to compute the flow resulting from a precipitation event with a known exceedance probability.
-For example, a common regulatory requirement is to compute the
+For example, a common regulatory requirement is to compute the flow

-storm area for each selected point.
+area for each selected point.

 Back to the top